MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vfat-disabled-boot-issues.md

 ### ADE encrypted VM is unable to access root volume

-When a VM with the OS encrypted and VFAT disabled fails to boot, the corresponding output is displayed as below.
+When a VM with the OS encrypted and VFAT disabled fails to boot, the corresponding output is displayed, as shown below.
 After the system times out, the dracut or initramfs shell will show up at the end of the serial console log.

 - Ubuntu VM with the OS disk encrypted and VFAT disabled: